Across the Spectrum: Transforming the Detection and Management of Disease State Transitions Across the Spectrum of Multiple Sclerosis

 Target Audience

-The target audience for this CME initiative includes neurodegenerative disease specialists, general neurologists, advanced practice neurology professionals, registered nurses, and other healthcare professionals involved in the diagnosis and long-term management of patients with MS.
+This activity is intended for general neurologists, neurodegenerative disease specialists, nurse practitioners, physician assistants, and other healthcare professionals involved in the diagnosis and long-term management of patients with MS.

 Learning Objectives